Information We Collect and Receive

 We use two broad categories of cookies: (1) first party cookies, served directly by us to your computer or mobile device, which we use to recognize your computer or mobile device when it revisits our Website; and (2) third party cookies, which are served by service providers on our Website, and can be used by such service providers to recognize your computer or mobile device when it visits other websites or online services.

 We may also use technologies that function similarly to cookies called pixel tags (which are also known as web beacons and clear GIFs) to track the actions of users on our Website.
 Unlike cookies, which are stored on the hard drive of your computer or mobile device by a website, pixel tags are embedded invisibly on webpages.
-Pixel tags can be used, for example, to measure the success of our marketing campaigns and compile statistics about usage of the Website, so that we can better understand how users interact with our Website.
+Pixel tags can be used, for example, to measure the success of our marketing campaigns and compile statistics about usage of the Website, so that we can better understand how users interact with our

 How We Use Your Information

+- To provide the services you request.
 If you use our Website, sign up for, or request to participate in a particular Service, we will process your personal information you give us or that we receive from relevant parties as necessary or appropriate for us to provide that Service.
 For example, we may process your personal information to:

 - operate, maintain, administer and improve our Website, e.g. to show the content you request, secure the Website, and understand how users interact with the Website;